QianQian1213/PRSscz_brainhealth/README.md

 # PRSscz_brainhealth

-Code for the analysis of polygenic risk for schizophrenia and brain health
+Codes for the analysis of polygenic risk for schizophrenia and brain health

 ## Scripts Description